August 22, 2025

 Think of the way humans communicate.
 Communication is less about words and more about meaning.
 Marketers must create content with meaning by knowing what their audiences really want.
 To figure this out, brands must get into their customers’ heads.

 For example, when someone looks for “best running shoes,” they may not be looking for a pair of shoes.
 They might be more interested in comfort, durability, and style to make them feel more enthusiastic about running.
-In this case, marketers should create content to match these customer needs.
+In this case, create content to match these customer needs.

 Optimize for semantic relevance